Romania’s 12 Best Beaches – Europe’s Most Underrated Coastline

 4. Costinesti Beach

-I have to admit that I haven’t been to Costinesti since I was a student (that’s more than 10 years ago!) and the time spent there is mostly a blur, but I do remember enjoying my time, as well as the beach – but mostly the parties.
+You will still see families here, but it’s the area with the lowest average age on the Romanian side of the Black Sea coast.
+I have to admit that I haven’t been to Costinesti in quite some time, and the time spent there last is mostly a blur, but I do remember enjoying it as well as the beach – but mostly the parties.

 It’s also the place where you have the famous shipwreck (pictured above) – a place where the bravest swim to, climb up on and jump in the water from to prove their bravery.